quietoparado/Spotify-AdKiller/README.md

 ```bash
 for i in $(LC_ALL=C pactl list | grep -E '(^Sink Input)|(media.name = \"Spotify\"$)' | cut -d \# -f2 | grep -v Spotify); do pactl set-sink-input-mute "$i" no; done
 ```

+**Using Spotify-AdKiller without the wrapper**

+While we do advise against it you can run Spotify-AdKiller without the wrapper script if you so desire.
+Please just make sure that:

+- you supply the title of your Spotify window as the first argument to `spotify-adkiller.sh`, e.g.:

+    spotify-adkiller.sh "Spotify Free - Linux Preview"

+- Spotify is running before you execute `spotify-adkiller.sh`

 ### Similar projects